Bluesky at Home » DIY Projects » Paint Projects » How to Paint a Flower Pot with Ceramic Paint

 If I wanted the stencil design to be permanent, I would have used Ceramic Paint in Angel Wings.

-Step 1 ~ After choosing your stencil and your paint color, cut out the stencil that you want to use.
-Remove the stencil from the paper backing. and adhere the tri~mesh stencil to the surface.
-Smooth down to remove any bubbles.
+Step 1 – After choosing your stencil and your paint color, cut out the stencil that you want to use.
+Remove the stencil from the paper backing.
+Then adhere the tri-mesh stencil to the surface.
+Smooth it down to remove any bubbles.

 NOTE: Keep the paper backing and the plastic envelope for storing the stencil.